-ATCO EnPower has developed preliminary site designs for the Project that were included in our Renewable Energy Project Submissions (REPS) as required by Alberta Environment and Protected Areas (AEPA).
+ATCO has developed a preliminary site design for the Project that was included in our Renewable Energy Project Submission (REPS) as required by Alberta Environment and Protected Areas (AEPA).
 The Preliminary Site Layout map is provided in this Project information package.
 The Project components were sited in such a way to comply with land use bylaw setbacks from property lines, residences, and roads.
 Project components are sited outside of setbacks from oil and gas wells and facilities, pipelines, highways, communication towers, and other infrastructure.
 The Project components were also sited to avoid seasonal and permanent wetlands and other sensitive wildlife habitat and features.

-The site layouts will continue to be developed based on feedback provided by stakeholders, Indigenous communities, regulatory agencies, and other members of the public.
+The site layout will continue to be developed based on feedback provided by stakeholders, Indigenous communities, regulatory agencies, and other members of the public.